Human Information Science Laboratory

 Human Information Science Laboratory uses approches such as information science, psychophyics, and neuroscience to investigate mechanisms underlying our perception, emotion, and motion, for understanding how environmental and social information is processed in human body and brain.
 The research findings are expected to serve as fundamentals of future information technologies that are conceptually novel and user-friendly.

-【Academic paper】A research paper on egocentric representation was published in “Cortex”.(2018/4)
+【Academic paper】A research paper on perception of transparent liquid has been published in “i-Perception”.

 Inquiry & Accsess